Top of page

 Students must attend the first class to remain enrolled in this workshop.

-Writing sample: 3-5 pages of nonfiction
+Writing sample: 3-5 pages of nonfiction, fiction, or poetry

 This class broadly considers the idea of memoir—writing the self—and how we shape personal stories into nonfiction that resonates with readers.
 Through weekly exercises, we’ll explore strategies to turn the self into a character, select the compelling details, and find structure for memories.
 By reading a range of personal essays and memoir excerpts, alongside craft essays on nonfiction, we’ll find models for telling one’s own story.
 We’ll experiment with narrative, lyric, and rhetorical approaches to personal nonfiction, and even consider the possibilities of autobiographical fiction.
 Along the way, we’ll navigate the problems that arise in memoir writing—from elusive details to embarrassment—and find sustaining ways to draw from our lived experiences in our writing.